Kasim-An/cosc-4p03/README.md

 <div><img src="https://github.com/Kasim-An/cosc-4p03/blob/master/sample output/403a2-4.jpg"></div>

 # Details
 Modifying first string for customized length and finding 1st fitable string adding to library, then to find 2nd fitable string, if the 2nd string is fitable to all string, then find next one.
 So library will contain all fitable string, and select from library to real container, until the loop ends.
+"Realreallist" will be total calculated, and when size bigger than 7, maximum calculate will be huge.